WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

 - Optional external variable file support

 # Supported Devices
-This script has been confirmed working on the following hardware:
+This script should work on any UniFi hardware runnin their modern OS and been confirmed working on the following hardware:
-- Dream Machine (u/-BruceWayne-)
+- Dream Machine (UDM) (u/-BruceWayne-)
-- Dream Machine Pro
+- Dream Machine Pro (UDM-Pro)
 - Dream Machine Special Edition
-- Dream Machine Pro Max
+- Dream Machine Pro Max (UDM-Pro-Max)
-- Cloud Gateway Ultra
+- Cloud Gateway Ultra (UCG-Ultra)
-- Cloud Gateway Express
+- Cloud Gateway Fiber (UCG-Fiber) (u/-BruceWayne-)
+- UniFi Express (UX)
-- Enterprise Fortress Gateway (u/Navish360)
+- Enterprise Fortress Gateway (EFG) (u/Navish360)

 If your device is not on this list, message me and we can modfiy the script for compatibility.